demisto/content/Packs/PAN-OS/Integrations/Panorama/README.md

 ### pan-os-list-rules
 ***
 Returns a list of predefined Security Rules.
-(Note: When passing a query, all other arguments are overridden.
+(When passing a query, all other arguments are overridden.
 Make sure the query includes all the filters you want)

 #### Base Command